Fair warning—this post might make you hungry. If it’s getting close to mealtime, you might want to grab a snack to nibble while you read.

 There are tons of reasons that micro-learning is a great approach.
 Let’s take a look at a few.

 When you give learners short, focused, easily consumable bites of content instead of a thousand-slide mega-course, the lessons feel achievable.
-By requiring less of a learner’s time and energy, you may find that they paradoxically consume more content than if you hit them with a wall of words.
+By requiring less of a learner’s time and energy, you might find that they paradoxically consume more content than if you hit them with a wall of words.
 Micro-learning is easier to take on, and easier to get through, than traditional courses.

 By splitting up learning into smaller, more targeted chunks, you make it easier for learners to find exactly what they are looking for in the moment of need.
 Learners can log on, get the information they need quickly, and get back to doing what they’re doing.
 So instead of making learners cull through the entire process for baking cupcakes, you can give them the ability to choose only the step of the recipe they need.

 Because micro-learning is small, you can deliver it in a variety of different formats.
-There will be bits of information that are best delivered in a short training video, where others may require a scenario, or even just working through a quick interactive checklist.
+There will be bits of information that are best delivered via a short training video, where others might require a scenario, or even just working through a quick interactive checklist.
 Because you’re focused on just one learning objective, you have more freedom to experiment with different formats without having to build an entire course.

 How to Approach Building Micro-Learning